jywu20/Notes/Linguistics/English/cambridge.md

   without any analysis of intermediate stages.
 Both are good phenomenological models.
 We can even put some syntax into the word paradigm.
 For example, we can summarize the possible values of a verb phrase in the sense of Quirk et al. 1985 as an "English verb conjugation table", just like [this Wikipedia page](https://en.wikipedia.org/wiki/Uses_of_English_verb_forms).
+- Dependents of a constituent have two prominent subclasses: **complements** and **modifiers**.
+  The term **adjunct** roughly corresponds to *adverbials* in Quirk et al (1985) but strictly denotes *optional* ones.
+Obligatory adverbials are also considered as complements (see 2.8).
+But on the other hand, both optional adverbials (*adjuncts*) and obligatory adverbials (*manner, temporal, etc. complements*) are discussed in Chapter 8.
+For example, 8.2.1 contains a section about "Manner complements".
+Adjuncts can also be defined as *clause modifiers*, a subset of modifiers.

+  Whether *complements of NPs*, *complements of PPs* and *complements of clauses* can be considered as the same thing is of course not a problem that can be answered by the descriptive framework above.
+  The original notion of X-bar theory roughly corresponds to this segmentation of phrases, where modifiers are called as *adjuncts* in X-bar theory.
+Note, however, that the locality of morphological fusion - and the spellout of the lexical root and its nearest functional head, hence a major way of subcategorization (e.g. transitive verbs can only spell out with Trans heads) - means obliged dependents of a head (in the sense of CGEL, not generative syntax) are usually in inner positions, so at least some distinction between complements and modifiers can be established.
+- The term **category** roughly means a type of constructions.
+The authors define *lexical* and *phrasal* categories, agreeing with DM-based observations that there is no definite distinction between a word and a phrase and a phrase and a clause.
+Here is a list of categories recognized in English: (see 1.4.2.2 [4] and [5])
+  - noun
+  - verb
+  - adjective
+  - adverb
+  - preposition
+  - determinative
+  - subordinator
+  - coordinator
+  - interjection
+  - clause
+  - verb phrase
+  - noun phrase
+  - nominal
+  - adjective phrase
+  - adverb phrase
+  - preposition phrase
+  - determinative phrase
+- The **structure** of a construction is its inner structure; the **function** of a construction is its distribution in larger constructions.
+Note that the term *function* doesn't necessarily have semantic or pragmatic meanings.

 # The noun phrase

+## NP function, or distribution of NPs

+An NP, when in an appropriate case form, can fill complement slots in the clause structure.
+This is the **prototypical function of NPs**.
+(See 5.1 [1])

+## NP structure

+- An NP is made of zero or more **external modifiers**, including **predeterminer modifiers** and **peripheral modifiers**, and a **core NP**.
+- A core NP is made of zero or one **determiner** and a **nominal**.
+- A nominal is made of
+  - zero or more **internal dependents** (**modifiers** and **complements**), and a minimal nominal - the head noun, or in the case of head-modifier, head-determiner, head-predeterminer fusion, some internal dependent

+Note that the so-called external modifiers may not be purely "optional": consider the NP *three times the amount*, where *three times* is a predeterminer modifier, but removing it gives a rather different interpretation of the NP.

+The difference between NP complements and modifiers can be found in 5.14.1.
+We can see the complements of the nominal form of a verb as is defined in this chapter has clear correspondence with the complements of the verb, so it's a good idea to call both "complements".
+Since the complements of the nominal form of a verb and nouns without corresponding verbs work in the same way, calling both the NP complement and the clause complement "complement" is justified.

+Nominals themselves may appear as modifiers, as is in *the \[apple](\*apples) tree*.

+## Noun classification according to the distribution in NPs

+By their ability to take dependents and inflectional properties (internal structure of words), nouns can be classified as (5.2 [1])
+- common nouns
+- proper nouns, TODO: what dependents they take
+- pronouns, which

+Note that proper names may have common nouns as heads (*The Open University*), and

+## Fusion constructions

 # References